alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-30-many-quran-reciter-whom-the-quran-curses.md

 date: 2020/08/30
 lang: en
 category: ["tafsir", hadiths]
-excerpt: I would like Your Eminence to explain the meaning of this honorable Hadith, as I conversed with a Muslim brother regarding it.
+summary: I would like Your Eminence to explain the meaning of this honorable Hadith, as I conversed with a Muslim brother regarding it.
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz